-Less than twenty years ago Julian Assange was sleeping rough.
+Fewer than 20 years ago Julian Assange was sleeping rough.
 Even a year ago hardly anyone knew his name.
 Today he is one of the best-known and most-respected human beings on earth.
 Assange was the overwhelming winner of the popular vote for Time magazine’s “Person of the Year” and Le Monde’s less politically correct “Man of the Year”.
-If Rupert Murdoch, who recently turned eighty, is the most inﬂuential Australian of the post-war era, Julian Assange, who will soon turn forty, is undoubtedly the most consequential Australian of the present time.
-Murdoch’s importance rests in his responsibility for injecting, through Fox News, the poison of rabid populist conservatism into the political culture of the United States; Assange’s in the revolutionary threat that his idea of publishing damaging documentary information sent by anonymous insiders to WikiLeaks poses to governments and corporations across the globe.
+If Rupert Murdoch, who turns 80 this month, is the most influential Australian of the postwar era, Julian Assange, who will soon turn 40, is undoubtedly the most consequential Australian of the present time.
+Murdoch’s importance rests in his responsibility for injecting, through Fox News, the poison of rabid populist conservatism into the political culture of the United States; Assange’s in the revolutionary threat his idea of publishing damaging documentary information sent by anonymous insiders to WikiLeaks poses to governments and corporations across the globe.

-According to Assange, his mother, Christine Hawkins, left her Queensland home for Sydney at the age of seventeen, around 1970, at the time of the anti–Vietnam War movement when the settled culture of the Western world was breaking up.
+According to Assange, his mother left her Queensland home for Sydney at the age of 17, around 1970, at the time of the anti–Vietnam War movement when the settled culture of the western world was breaking up.
 In Dreyfus, Assange’s mother is not named; in Khatchadourian, she is called “Claire”.
 In fact she was Christine Hawkins.
 Assange told Dreyfus that his mother’s parents were both “academics”.
 This seems a little grandiose.
-Christine’s father, Warren Hawkins, was the principal of the Northern Rivers College of Advanced Education; her mother was a specialist in medieval literature.
+Christine’s father, Warren Hawkins, was the principal of the Northern Rivers College of Advanced Education.
 Christine fell in love with a man called John Shipton in Sydney.
 A year or so after Julian was born, in Townsville, they parted.
-Assange did not meet Shipton again till he was twenty-five.
+Assange did not meet Shipton again till he was 25.

-When Julian was about one, Christine met and married a roving theatrical producer and member of what was by now called the counter-culture, Brett Assange.
+When Julian was about one, Christine met and married a roving theatrical producer and member of what was by now called the counterculture, Brett Assange.
 According to what Julian told Khatchadourian, Brett was the descendant of a Chinese immigrant who had settled on Thursday Island, Ah Sang or Mr Sang.
 Together Brett and Christine travelled around the country, performing.
 He painted a vivid portrait for Khatchadourian of an idyllic life after the family settled for a time on Magnetic Island.
 “Most of this time was pretty Tom Sawyer.
 I had my own horse.
 I built my own raft.
 I went fishing.
-I was going down mine shafts and tunnels.”
+I was down mine shafts and tunnels.”
 To Dreyfus, Julian claimed his stepfather was a decent man but also an alcoholic.
-By the time he was addressing audiences worldwide, his “father” – which Assange informed me is an amalgam of Brett Assange and John Shipton, created to protect their identities – had become idealised as a “good and generous man” who had taught him the most fundamental lesson in life: to nurture victims rather than to create them.
-Assange also told Dreyfus about a foundational political memory, an incident that had occurred while he was about four but was much spoken of later.
+By the time he was addressing audiences worldwide, his father – he could only be referring to Brett Assange – had become idealised as a “good and generous man” who had taught him the most fundamental lesson in life: to nurture victims rather than to create them.
+Assange also told Dreyfus about a foundational political memory, an incident that had occurred while he was about four.
 His mother and a male friend had discovered evidence concerning the British atomic bomb tests that had taken place in Maralinga in greatest secrecy, which they intended to give to an Adelaide journalist.
 The male friend had been beaten by police to silence him.
 Christine had been warned that she was in danger of being charged with being “an unfit mother”.
 She was advised to stay out of politics.
 For a four year old to grasp the political meaning of an encounter such as this seems a little improbable.

 When Julian was eight or nine years old, Christine and Brett Assange separated and then divorced.
 His mother now formed a “tempestuous” relationship with an amateur musician, Keith Hamilton, with whom she had another child, a boy.
 To Dreyfus, Julian described Hamilton as a “manipulative and violent psychopath”.
-A brief bitter battle over access to Julian’s half-brother was fought.
+A bitter battle for the custody of Julian’s half-brother began.
 Christine’s family was now once more on the move – this time not as before on a “happy-go-lucky odyssey”, but hiding on both sides of the continent in permanent terror.
 To Khatchadourian but not Dreyfus, Julian claimed there was evidence that this man was a member of the Anne Hamilton-Byrne cult The Family and, rather fancifully, that he probably discovered their whereabouts from the “moles” that the cult had inside the government.
 Because of his itinerant life as a child, and also because his mother was suspicious of the authoritarian culture of formal schooling, Julian claimed that he was home-schooled or independently educated either by professors encountered on their travels or by following his curiosity in public libraries.
-He did, however, attend very many schools.
-According to Dreyfus, by the time Mendax was fifteen he “had lived in a dozen different places” and had “enrolled in at least as many different schools”.
-His lawyer in his trial of 1996, Paul Galbally, also told the court Assange had been enrolled in about twelve schools.
-By 2006, Assange claimed he had attended thirty-seven different schools.
-To answer my doubt, Assange explained: “Since my mother was going to be a witness and could only reliably remember the schools I had spent a long time at … we claimed merely twelve to be safe.
-The figure of 37 includes schools I spent a single day attending.”
+He did, however, also claim to have attended very many schools.
+According to Dreyfus, by the time Mendax was 15 he “had lived in a dozen different places” and had “enrolled in at least as many different schools”.
+His lawyer in his trial of 1996, Paul Galbally, also told the court Assange had been enrolled in about 12 schools.
+By 2006, Assange claimed he had attended 37 different schools.
+Given that after his rise to fame the Northern Star reported that he had attended Lismore’s Goolmangar Primary School between 1979 and 1983, the story of 37 schools seems unlikely.

 One of the schools Julian attended was in rural Victoria.
 In the blog he posted on 18 July 2006, there is an account of his and another outsider’s experience at this school.